rupamonly/dodgemaster_adaptive_villain/README.md

 - Control the player using W, A, S, D keys to move:

-- W – Move Up

-- A – Move Left

-- S – Move Down

-- D – Move Right
+- W – Move Up, A – Move Left, S - Move Down, D - Move Right

 - Press Spacebar to shoot the selected ball in the direction the player is facing.

 🎯 Ball Types and Selection:

-- Choose between three types of balls:

 - 🟢 Green Ball – No Damage (No dodge)